-Diabetes affects an estimated 25.8 million people in the United States.
-It is the seventh leading cause of death, and the leading cause of kidney failure, non-traumatic lower limb amputations, and, in working-age adults, blindness.
+Diabetes affects an estimated 29.1 million people in the United States and is the seventh leading cause of death.
+Diabetes is associated with serious complications, such as heart disease and stroke, blindness, kidney failure, and lower limb amputation.
 NIDDK supports research to understand better the causes and progression of diabetes and its complications toward developing effective prevention and treatment options.

 Digestive diseases are listed on nearly 14 million hospital discharge notices each year.
 Digestive diseases and disorders affect the gastrointestinal (GI) tract, liver, gallbladder, and pancreas.
 NIDDK supports a wide variety of digestive disease research as well as research on obesity and other nutrition-related disorders.

 Endocrine and metabolic diseases span a vast range of conditions, including osteoporosis, cystic fibrosis, and hypothyroidism.
 Together, they affect many millions of Americans and can profoundly decrease quality of life.

 Hematologic diseases include disorders of the blood and blood-forming organs.
 NIDDK-supported hematology researchers work in many different areas, from developing drugs to support people who receive multiple blood transfusions, to laboratory research to better understand the normal and abnormal function of blood cells.